The Lack of Social Skills in Children

 Particularly intimidating is the lack of progression with a child’s social engagement and interaction with family, teachers, and peers.
 One-on-one involvement is menial, group engagement is intimidating, social cues are missed, understanding others is a herculean feat and emotions are improperly regulated.
 All in all, they lack the proper social skills in children – the ability to read, understand, reach out to and interact successfully with others.

-When beginning at Seven Stars, your child will be placed in a residential environment with a highly trained and qualified team that’s dedicated to improving social skills in children through positive psychology – we focus on what your child is good at and then build, piece by piece, block by block, until success is ensured.
+When beginning at Seven Stars, your child will be placed in a residential environment with a highly trained and qualified team that’s dedicated to improving social skills in children through positive psychology – we focus on what your child is good at and then build, piece by piece, block by block, until they find success.
 These therapeutic relationships form the foundation for success.

 Because all of our students learn and react differently in social situations, Seven Stars also utilizes outdoor recreation.

 Take, for example, on a ropes course – alone one cannot walk across a loose rope.
 A team is needed for stability, critical thinking, problem solving and cooperation, in order to reach the end of the rope.
 And at the end of a course, your child will exert communication, trust, leadership and confidence.
 Your child will have begun to learn the basis of proper social skills in children.